 On 13 January, a small ceremony was held to officially open the new station.
 It was named after Antarctic legend, John King Davis, captain of the ships Aurora (1911–14) and Discovery (1929–31) — used by Douglas Mawson on his expeditions.

 After the ceremony, unloading continued and the Kista Dan sailed on 20 January.
 Later in the season, the ship made a return visit to Davis to drop off sledge dogs.

 Expeditioners spent the first 2 years learning about the Vestfold Hills and developing essential station services.
 The first party to winter in the Vestfold Hills was not completely isolated.
 Auster aircraft flew between Mawson and Davis several times to exchange personnel and supplies.

-In January 1965 Davis was temporarily closed to allow concentration of the Australian Antarctic Division’s resources on the building of Casey as a replacement for Wilkes.
-It was reopened on the 15th February, 1969 and has been continuously occupied since that time.
+In January 1965, Davis was temporarily closed to concentrate resources on building Casey station.
+Davis was reopened on 19 February 1969, and has operated continuously since.